eddelbuettel/ecoevojobsR/README.md

 4. Download and save the files in [data-raw](https://github.com/mikeblazanin/ecoevojobsR/tree/master/data-raw) into that subfolder
-5. Download the latest ecoevojobs spreadsheet as an Excel file, and overwrite the existing `ecoevojobs 22-23.xlsx` file
-6. Run ecoevo_jobs_analysis.R (with the working directory in the parent folder).
+5. Run ecoevo_jobs_analysis.R (with the working directory in the parent folder).
 The script should automatically update the `ecoevojobsR_faculty.csv` and `ecoevojobsR_postdocs.csv` files.

+Note that some institution names are unable to be matched automatically.
+When this happens, the script checks the `aliases.csv` file, which I’ve manually filled in with previous listed institution names from ecoevojobs and the corresponding name in the Carnegie Classifications.
-Note that some institution names may be unable to be matched automatically.
-If this is the case, during execution `ecoevo_jobs_analysis.R` will print statement with the number of institutions for which this is true.
+If some new names are not found in `aliases.csv`, during execution `ecoevo_jobs_analysis.R` will print statement with the number of institutions for which this is true.

 If you’d like to manually tell the script how to match those:

 1. Find the `aliases_new1.csv` and `aliases_new2.csv` files that were
-    created by running script, they should be located in the `data-raw` folder
+    created by running the script, they should be located in the `data-raw` folder
 2. Copy-paste the rows from those files where the `checked` column is `N` into the `aliases.csv` file
 3. For each institution, find the corresponding row in the `Data` tab